Sciss/sciss.github.io/_posts/2019-08-09-debian-stretch-to-buster.md

     $ sudo apt full-upgrade

 No surprises, no problems.
-Finally, I took some time to review again with `aptitude search` if there were old packages no longer need, removed them, and performed some autoremove and purge operations.
+Finally, I took some time to review again with `aptitude search` if there were old packages no longer needed, removed them, and performed some _autoremove_ and _purge_ operations.

 ## Hiccups